 1. Spirited Away (2001)

-Hayao Miyazaki’s film about a girl drawn into the spirit world who must save her parents is one of the most successful films in Japanese history.
+Hayao Miyazaki’s film about a girl drawn into the spirit world who must save her parents is one of the most successful movies in Japanese history.
 Spirited Away wasn’t the most highly-rated Studio Ghibli movie of all time, but it’s one of the studio’s most awarded: it won the Academy Award for best feature, making it the only hand-drawn animated film and the only non-English animated film to receive the award as of this date, and it appears frequently on lists of the best animated films of all time.

 Honorable Mention: Nausicaä of the Valley of the Wind (1984)